amfred/softlayerbootstrap/README.md

 + https://gist.github.com/amfred/527ad1f36254a5aa7d93 testDropbox.sh

   Dropbox is one way to get HTTPS URLs.
 This is from my ChefConf 2014 demo.
 It just writes a file and installs Chef.
+Note: I do not consider Dropbox a secure repository.
+DO NOT EVER put your passwords or other sensitive information into scripts that are saved in Dropbox.
+Use a real, secure, HTTPS server for those bootstrap scripts.

 + https://gist.github.com/amfred/cdf321ff883acbc3897a bootstrapEurekaChefSoftLayer.sh